onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 integration
-    why/how google failed with their core mission (not just the "don't be evil" one) - integration - and how we'll succeed Google's biggest failure LITERALLY nobody is talking about no - search sucking isn't a sign of their failure - the fact that they didn't change the way information is created and linked on the internet is their failure because that's what it would take to organize the world's information
+    why/how google failed with their core mission (not just the "don't be evil" one) - integration - and how we'll succeed Google's biggest failure LITERALLY nobody is talking about a failure so deep nobody has even thought about it no - search sucking isn't a sign of their failure - the fact that they didn't change the way information is created and linked on the internet is their failure because that's what it would take to organize the world's information the best way to organize information is to change the way it is expressed and created in the first place walled gardens of different closed platforms - so even if the entire public web was well organized - still the architecture of the internet would have large private social networks and walled gardens mock titles like "that nobody is talking about" & "the real reason Google failed" google was NEVER on track to begin with

 status
     The Great Reset - with Schwab with red lines on top of him and a 1st/2nd/3rd place podium for status